Skip to content

 Le Creuset Enameled Cast-Iron Cookware Range

-Le Creuset’s enamel cast-iron cookware has been produced for decades and is their premium cookware range.
-These pieces are still produced in France and every piece is inspected before it leaves the factory.
+Le Creuset’s enamel cast-iron cookware has been produced for decades and is their premium range.
+These pieces are still produced in France; every piece is inspected before leaving the factory.

 Made from the finest cast iron and coated in the smoothest blemish-free surface you will ever encounter.
-Can be used on all your kitchen heat sources it will prepare all your favorite recipes and some you haven’t thought of yet.
-Roasting, slow-cooking, braising, bread baking, and the list goes on.
+It can be used on all your kitchen heat sources, and it will prepare all your favorite recipes and some you haven’t thought of yet.
+Roasting, slow-cooking, braising, bread baking, and so on.

 Le Creuset Stoneware Range